oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 with the signature.
 To get the image ID for the LaunchInstance operation, call [GetAppCatalogListingResourceVersion](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/AppCatalogListingResourceVersion/GetAppCatalogListingResourceVersion).

+When launching an instance, you may provide the `securityAttributes` parameter in [LaunchInstanceDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/LaunchInstanceDetails) to manage security attributes via the instance, or in the embedded [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/) to manage security attributes via the VNIC directly, but not both.
+Providing `securityAttributes` in both locations will return a 400 Bad Request response.

 To determine whether capacity is available for a specific shape before you create an instance, use the [CreateComputeCapacityReport](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/ComputeCapacityReport/CreateComputeCapacityReport) operation.